EsraaShaabanElsayed/movies-website-frontend/README.md

 # Movies Website Frontend

-This project is the frontend of a Movies Website, developed using React and deployed using Jenkins with Nginx on a virtual machine.
+This project is the front end of a movie website, developed using React and deployed using Jenkins with Nginx on a virtual machine.
 The primary goal of this project is to demonstrate proficiency in setting up continuous integration and continuous deployment (CI/CD) pipelines using Jenkins, while effectively deploying a React application on an Nginx web server.

 ## Table of Contents